MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-administrator-guide.md

 ## Tools

- We have several tools on offer to help you manage your Visual Studio installations.
+ We have several tools on offer to help you manage your Visual Studio installations:

 * [VS-Setup-Samples](https://github.com/microsoft/vs-setup-samples): C# and C++ samples to help users interrogate the VS instances on their machines.
-* [VSWhere](https://github.com/microsoft/vswhere):  a C++ .exe that lets you find core Visual Studio tools.
+* [VSWhere](https://github.com/microsoft/vswhere):  a C++ .exe that helps you find core Visual Studio tools.
 * [VSSetup.PowerShell](https://github.com/microsoft/vssetup.powershell): powerful PowerShell scripts for common setup-related administration tasks.